by Leslie Downes

 Supporters of entrepreneurial courses say the benefits exceed merely a better business career, and champion recent developments that suggest such programs also provide the students with the necessary tools to succeed in almost anything thereafter.
 Research claims that students who completed entrepreneurs programs perform significantly better than non-participants in all other educational endeavours.
 Student dropout rates were significantly lower than the national average for 16-19 year olds, at 1 percent, while the national average was 3.4 percent.
 Many students from the program continued on into a plethora of different fields: some obtaining degrees in science, and others in technology and engineering.

-Entrepreneurship starts with students, and whatever the outcome of a student entering an entrepreneurial program will be, it is evident that the benefits of providing such a program far outweigh anything that could provide a contrary.
+Entrepreneurship starts with students, and whatever the outcome of a student entering an entrepreneurial program will be, it is evident that the benefits of providing such a program far outweigh anything that could provide a contrary, according to the website.